RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 ### Prioritisation of assets

-1. customer data
+1. Customer data
-    - EU wide GDPR sets high standards for handling customer data
+    - EU wide GDPR sets high standards for handling customer data, risk of facing legal consequences (fines or other regulatory actions)
-    - damages to customer data can have catastrophic effects
+    - Damages to customer data can have catastrophic effects to business continuity (not only reputation but also increased costs in maintaining a functioning database)
-2.
+2. Contractor/driver data
+    - Similar risks as in customer data.
+If contractor data is jeopardized the impact to reputation will affect the contractor's willingness to continue partnership.
+    - If data regarding the contractor's fees leak then it could be exploited by a competitor.
+3.